patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 > ℹ️ CAVEAT: For server-paginated tables the item data is not in scope until after the API query hook is called, but the `useTableControlState` hook must be called _before_ API queries because its return values are needed to serialize filter/sort/pagination params for the API.
 This means the inferred `TItem` type is not available when passing arguments to `useTableControlState`. `TItem` resolves to `unknown` in this scope, which is usually fine since the arguments there don't need to know what type of items they are working with.
 If the item type is needed for any of these arguments it can be explicitly passed as a type param.
 However...
 >
 > ⚠️ TECH DEBT NOTE: TypeScript generic type param lists (example: `fn<This, List, Here>(args);`) are all-or-nothing (you must either omit the list and infer all generics for a function or pass them all explicitly).
 This means if you need to pass an explicit type for `TItem`, all other type params which are normally inferred must also be explicitly passed (including all of the `TColumnKey`s and `TFilterCategoryKey`s).
 This makes for some redundant code, although TypeScript will still enforce that it is all consistent.
 There is a possible upcoming TypeScript language feature which would allow partial inference in type param lists and may alleviate this in the future.
-See TypeScript pull requests [#26349](https://github.com/microsoft/TypeScript/pull/26349) and [#54047](https://github.com/microsoft/TypeScript/pull/54047), and our issue [#1456](https://github.com/konveyor/tackle2-ui/issues/1456).
+See TypeScript pull requests [#26349](https://github.com/microsoft/TypeScript/pull/26349) and [#54047](https://github.com/microsoft/TypeScript/pull/54047), and the Konveyor issue [#1456](https://github.com/konveyor/tackle2-ui/issues/1456).

-### Unique Identifiers
+### Unique identifiers

 #### Column keys